Introduction

 Proteomic overview:

 To provide a quantitative comparison of the respective proteomes, we focussed on analysing the 7,878 proteins that were detected with at least 2 unique and razor peptides (see methods).
-After confirming that there were no differences in the abundance levels of histones between the two cell types (Fig. S1), protein copy numbers were estimated via the “proteomic ruler”19 (see methods).
-The copy number data highlighted that both the hESC (Fig. 1d) and hiPSC (Fig. 1e) proteomes display a similar dynamic range, with estimated protein copy numbers extending from a median of less than 100 copies, to over 100 million copies per cell.
+After confirming that there were no differences in the abundance levels of histones between the two cell types (Fig. S1), protein copy numbers were estimated via the “proteomic ruler”20 (see methods).
+The copy number data (Supplemental Table 1) highlighted that both the hESC (Fig. 1d) and hiPSC (Fig. 1e), proteomes display a similar dynamic range, with estimated protein copy numbers extending from a median of less than 100 copies, to over 100 million copies per cell.
 Furthermore, the composition of the respective proteomes is highly similar.
-Both cell types display high expression levels of ribosomal proteins, protein chaperones and glycolytic enzymes (Fig. 1f&g), consistent with rapid proliferation and dependence on glycolysis for energy generation20.
+Both cell types display high expression levels of ribosomal proteins, protein chaperones and glycolytic enzymes (Fig. 1f&g), consistent with rapid proliferation and dependence on glycolysis for energy generation21.
 It is only when the quantitative data are examined in more detail that differences between the cell types become apparent (Fig. 1h).
 A principal component analysis (PCA), based on the protein copy numbers, revealed a clear separation between the two stem cell populations within the main component of variation, which accounted for 69% of variance.
-The PCA suggested that the independent iPSC lines were clearly different to the hESC lines, and vice versa.
+The PCA suggested that the independent hiPSC lines were clearly different to the hESC lines, and vice versa.

 Standard normalisation methods mask changes in total protein content in hiPSCs compared to hESCs